The 8,000 million inhabitant was born in Latin America, know in which country

 baby who, symbolically, is born in Dominican Republic as a contribution to the world count of 8,000 million people.

-With its 2.77 kilos and 52 centimeters, it has been the undisputed protagonist of the night of this Tuesday, November 15, 2022, a date that marks a milestone in terms of population growth, by bringing the world population to this figure that the Fund for United Nations Population (UNFPA) makes visible under the slogan 8 Billion Stronger.
+With its 2.77 kilos and 52 centimeters, it has been the undisputed protagonist of this Tuesday, November 15, 2022, a date that marks a milestone in terms of population growth, by bringing the world population to this figure that the Population Fund of the United Nations (UNFPA) makes visible under the slogan 8 Billion Stronger.

 The UNFPA national representative in Dominican Republic, Sonia Vásquez, who attended this event, affirmed that the arrival of the baby represents “a lot of hope that all the children that are born on this planet (…) receive them with conditions.
 That is what we seek, zero maternal deaths, zero morbidity, zero diseases and health”.